FrickTobias/BLR/README.md

 either (1) fastq files for metagenomic _de novo_ analysis, (2) fastq files for Human Genome haplotyping or (3) bam files ready custom variant calling and phasing analysis.

-To run subsequent analysis to the (1) output and get metagenomic assemblies look at [WGH metagenomics](https://github.com/jennifertheland/WGH_metagenomics).
+To run subsequent analysis to the (1) output and get metagenomic assemblies look at [BLR metagenomics](https://github.com/jennifertheland/WGH_metagenomics).
 Processing from (2) for for Human Genome Haplotyping or human reference-free assembly please consider the [wfa2tenx](https://github.com/remiolsen/wfa2tenx)
 GitHub.